vidaud/seta/seta-doc/docs/user-guide/user-guide.md

 SeTA has two user interfaces:

-- Web App
+- Web App, for normal users,

-- API
+- API, for advanced users (programmers).

 ## Web interface
 The Seta Web interface is a user friendly interact where you can start searching directly from the interface.